mcbeth/campliahonany/high-adventure/index.rst

 Food: You will be providing your own meals, and so need food, stove/fuel/ignition, cooking/eating/cleaning supplies, money/packed for the travelling meals.
 Do *not* count on using a campfire.
 Make sure you know how to clean your gear.

+One site we enjoy for backpacking meal ideas is `Outdoor Eats <https://outdooreats.com/>`_

 Equipment:  As desired, pack light enough to walk several miles with all your gear, heavy enough to be comfortable at camp.
 Having a day pack to help carry light on Friday (see the 10 essentials) would help)

 Many people provide good packing lists.  `REI's is here <https://www.rei.com/dam/backpacking_checklist.pdf>`_

 Fundamentally, you need to fill the ten essentials

-     1. Navigation (map/compass, GPS, etc)
+     1. Navigation (map/compass or GPS, etc)

      2. Headlamp